NS saturated and $\Delta_1$-definable: Towards a proof of the theorem

-\end{proof} As these are all the forcings which appear in our iteration, besides the Levy collapse $Coll(2^{\aleph_2}, \aleph_1)$, and the fully supported $\omega$-iteration of adding $\omega$-many Suslin trees, which are both $\sigma$-closed hence Suslin tree preserving we can conclude that: \begin{Lemma} The iteration as defined above preserves Suslin trees: every tree $S$ which is Suslin at some stage $M_1^{\forceP_{\alpha}}$ will remain Suslin in $W_0=M_1[G]$, where $G$ denotes the generic for the $\delta$-length iteration. \end{Lemma}
+Since the L\'evy Collapse $Coll(2^{\aleph_2},\aleph_1)$ and the forcing $\forceP_J$ to add Suslin trees are both $\sigma$-closed, all forcing which appear in our iteration preserve Suslin trees. \begin{Lemma} The iteration as defined above preserves Suslin trees: every tree $S$ which is Suslin at some stage $V^{\forceP_{\alpha}}$ will remain Suslin in $W_0=V[G]$, where $G$ denotes the generic for the $\delta$-length iteration. \end{Lemma}